Have questions? We're here.

 Duration: 2 hours, including snacks

-Lofoten lies in the middle of what is often called ”the world’s largest dinner plate,” and the unique commodities the inhabitants of Lofoten have fed on and lived from for centuries are on a large scale.
+Lofoten lies in the middle of what is often called ”the world’s largest dinner plate”, and the unique commodities the inhabitants of Lofoten have fed on and lived from for centuries, are in large scale.
 Experience real flavors and an authentic gastronomic experience.

-On the way to the tasting venue, make stops to see the fish racks, and the first taste of Lofoten is served.
-The stories and delicacies from the north continue when you arrive at the tasting venue.
-Enjoy dried arctic cod, salmon, Lofoten lamb, tasty cloudberries, and locally produced yogurt from local milk grazing right by the Arctic coast.
-You can also get a taste of roe/caviar from Arctic cod.
+On the way to the tasting venue, you make stops to see the fish racks and the first taste of Lofoten is served.
+Arriving at the tasting venue the stories and delicacies from the north continue.
+Enjoy dried arctic cod, salmon, Lofoten lamb, tasty cloudberries and locally produced yoghurt made from local milk grazing right by the arctic coast.
+You can also get a taste of roe/caviar from arctic cod.

 Option 3: Lofoten Fishing Village